Baldrige Business Excellence

 The perceived need for Criteria changes is growing exponentially.
 Here are some of the problems:

 Formal Criteria Improvement (Degradation) Process: Criteria improvement suggestions are being solicited now as they have been prior to every new version of the Criteria.
 This is good and even more inputs are being solicited.
 Unfortunately, it appears that the same process for determining which suggestions represent improvement will not change much.
 Some believe that this process filters out most true improvements and preserves most major flaws because the people making the decisions are responsible for the flaws and in denial that there are any flaws.
-This process is controlled by many of the same people as before and it culminates in the new Criteria version being mandated with widespread (possibly no user review) user review.
+This process is controlled by many of the same people as before and it culminates in the new Criteria version being in effect mandated without widespread user review and approval.
 And, no changes allowed until the next version.
 To anyone who doubts this,

 How else could innovation have been taken out of all Criteria Items and years later reinstated?
 Does anyone believe that the Judges and Overseers agreed to this?

 How else could 'work systems' have been relocated to 6 different Categories and 13 Items?
-For some, there is no more compelling argument that the plot has been lost.
+For some, there is no more compelling argument than this that the business excellence plot has been lost.

 How else could all Process and Results Criteria requirements dedicated to suppliers have been removed from the Criteria for a decade.
-For some, this mistake represented a total disconnect from the concept of 'Business Excellence'
+Again, this mistake represented a total disconnect from the concept of 'Business Excellence'

-How else could 'projections' be mistaken for 'results', positioned in the Results Category, and scored as results?
+How else could 'projections' be mistaken for 'results', positioned in the Results Scoring Guidelines, and scored as results?